What Has Changed?

 The levy is a tax on large businesses to encourage them to take on apprentices.
 You will begin to pay a levy if you have a payroll above £3million and this will be taken at 0.5% of that payroll.
 Levy has been collected from April 2017 via PAYE, your finance department will need to report this to HMRC.

 You will have a maximum of 24 months to use this amount, failure to do so will see these funds made available to others (possibly even your competitors) so it is best to use your levy promptly.
 Payments can be made for apprenticeship training only (not wages, expenses etc) via a “digital account” direct to City Skills.
 Should you decide to go over your apprenticeship levy you will slip into the “non-levy” or “co-investment model”.

 Non-Levy / Co-Investment

-If you don’t fit In to the above category you are “non-Levy” and are part of the majority of English employers.
-In order to enrol an apprentice you will need to “co-invest”, this means you will need to pay City Skills 5% of the cost of your apprentice training and the government will pay the remaining 95%.
-We’ll agree an appropriate payment plan whether monthly, quarterly or annually.
+If you don’t fit Into the above category you are “non-Levy” and are part of the majority of English employers.
+To enrol an apprentice you will need to “co-invest”, this means you will need to pay City Skills 5% of the cost of your apprentice training and the government will pay the remaining 95%.
+We’ll agree on on an appropriate payment plan whether monthly, quarterly or annually.